 Replacement Conservatory Roof FAQS

-- Cheaper than a new conservatory.
+- Replacing a roof is cheaper than a new conservatory.

 - Quick and easy to install.

-- Better insulation and energy efficiency.
+- Provides better insulation and energy efficiency.

-- Could add value to the home.
+- May add value to your home.

 Will I need planning permission for a replacement conservatory roof?

 Usually no, because planning permission should have been obtained when the original conservatory was erected.

 However, if you are changing the roof to a solid one, a Building Regulation Application is needed.
 You can find more details of this from your local building control department or the Local Authority Building Control for England and Wales.

 If you choose Carlton UPVC Home Improvements for your conservatory roof, we will carry out these checks on your behalf.